ccamlr/CCAMLRGIS/README.md

 ### 3.2.
 Offline use

-Since the ‘load\_’ functions require an internet connection, users may desire to save layers on their hard drive for offline use.
+Since the ‘*load\_*’ functions require an internet connection, users may desire to save layers on their hard drive for offline use.
 This may be done, at the risk of not having the most up-to-date layers, as follows: